If you have M.E., the following might help you practically:

 Nightingale Research Foundation

 N.B. (update as from 2014): In the past, we have advertised Dr. Andrew Wright’s private clinic in Bolton, England.
 Currently, Dr. Wright is no longer practising as an M.E. specialist due to legislation by the GMC (General Medical Council).
 This is a tragedy, as Dr. Wright has helped many M.E. sufferers over the years, especially by using antibiotics for an infectious cause to their illness.
 Some patients say he was the only doctor who helped them with M.E. and Lyme, improving their health.
 The GMC charge against him appears to be trivial.
 Dr. Wright is now practising as an NHS GP in the Bolton area.

 NHS Consultants in the U.K.

 There are consultants in the NHS who treat M.E. as biomedical.
 However, some have requested for us not to advertise this.
 Please contact The Grace Charity for M.E. if you require more information about NHS consultants.
-(At the moment, this list is very minimal; it also depends upon where you live in the UK.)
+(At the moment, this list is very minimal; also some on the list are nearing retirement; it also depends upon where you live in the UK.)